pgjdbc/pgjdbc/README.md

 | unknownLength                 | Integer |   Integer.MAX_LENGTH    | Specifies the length to return for types of unknown length                                                                                                                                                                                                                                                                                    |
 | stringtype                    | String |          null           | Specify the type to use when binding `PreparedStatement` parameters set via `setString()`                                                                                                                                                                                                                                                     |

+#### System Properties
+`pgjdbc.config.cleanup.thread.ttl` The driver has an internal cleanup thread which monitors and cleans up PhantomReferences.
+This property sets the duration the cleanup thread will keep running if there is nothing to clean up.

 ## Contributing
 For information on how to contribute to the project see the [Contributing Guidelines](CONTRIBUTING.md)